 - Fast Speed: The best VPN for throttling offers super-fast speed without significant connection drops across all servers.

-- Privacy Aspect: Ensure that the VPN follows a strict no-log policy and neither logs nor shares users’ activities with anyone.
+- Privacy Aspect: Ensure the VPN follows a strict no-log policy and neither logs nor shares users’ activities with anyone.

 - Extra Features: A VPN offering additional features like a kill switch, private DNS, IP leak protection, and obfuscated technology further makes you anonymous over the web.